DEFRA/rod-catch-returns-frontend/README.md

 ``sudo apt-get install clamav``

-Install the deamon
+Install the daemon

 ``sudo apt-get install clamav-daemon``

-The deamon can be started and stopped as follows ``sudo systemctl start clamav-daemon``
+The daemon can be started and stopped as follows ``sudo systemctl start clamav-daemon``
 ``sudo systemctl stop clamav-daemon``

-Check that the deamon is running
+Check that the daemon is running

 ``ps ax | grep [c]lamd``